DEVELOPING TOMORROW’S LEADERS

 - Enhanced desire to become community stewards

-- Increased understanding of the essential leadership skills to be advocates for change
+- Increased understanding of the essential leadership skills necessary to be an advocate for change

 - Personal networks that can be utilized to address community problems